 How can my health care provider tell if I have a UTI?

 Your health care provider will ask you about your symptoms and whether or not you've had a UTI in the past.
-Your HCP may also ask questions about your sexual history; including condom use, how many partners you've had, and whether you've had anal intercourse.
-These questions are important, because a guy can get an STI through sexual intercourse, and the symptoms are similar.
+Your HCP may also ask questions about your sexual history, including condom use, how many sexual partners you've had, and whether you've had anal intercourse.
+These questions are important because a guy can get an STI through sexual intercourse and the symptoms are similar.

-You will also be asked to give a urine sample, as a UTI is usually diagnosed by a urine test that checks for bacteria.
+You will also be asked to give a urine sample, as a UTI is usually diagnosed by a urine test that checks for bacteria in your pee.
 Your health care provider will ask you to pee into a cup.
-Your urine sample may be tested first with a “dipstick test” (a strip of paper that has been treated with a certain chemical that checks for white blood cells as well as protein and glucose).
+Your urine sample may be tested first with a “dipstick test” (a strip of paper that has been treated with a certain chemical that checks for white blood cells, protein, and glucose).
 The result of the dipstick test is available right away.

 It is likely that your urine sample will also be sent to the lab for further testing.
 It usually takes about 2 days to get the results of the urine culture back.
 Your HCP will be able to tell if you have a UTI based on your symptoms and the result of the urine test.
 If you are sexually active, or your health care provider is concerned that your symptoms are from another cause, such as chlamydia, herpes or another STI, he or she will test you for STIs.

 What is the treatment for a UTI?

 If you have a UTI, your HCP will prescribe antibiotics to kill the bacteria that are causing the infection.
 You will likely have to take the antibiotics for 3-7 days (possibly longer), but the length of time can vary depending on how bad the infection is.
 It's extremely important to take ALL of the medicine that your HCP has prescribed, even if you start feeling better.
 If you don't finish the antibiotics, the infection could come back.